 The University of Wisconsin–Madison recognizes that you are a very important partner in your studentʼs success.
-The Parent Program, coordinated by the universityʼs Visitor & Information Programs, helps you stay connected to campus and serves as your ongoing resource throughout your studentʼs college career.
+The Parent and Family Program, coordinated by the universityʼs Campus and Visitor Relations, helps you stay connected to campus and serves as your ongoing resource throughout your studentʼs college career.

-The Parent Program was launched under Visitor & Information Programs in 2007 as part of an institutional priority to improve communications with parents and families of UW–Madison students.
-With support from the UW Foundation, the program, which initially included a website, an email and phone service, and a parent notice system, has now expanded to include the Badger Parent e-newsletter, a Calendar & Handbook for Badger Families, the Badger Family Spring Visit, web chats, a Chinese website (中文) , and a Spanish language email service (haga una pregunta).
-Today, 29,000 parents and families are members of the Parent Program.
-The mission of the Parent Program is to connect parents and families of UW–Madison students to the university so that they may support their studentʼs success.
+The Parent and Family Program was launched under Campus and Visitor Relations in 2007 as part of an institutional priority to improve communications with parents and families of UW–Madison students.
+With support from the UW Foundation, the program, which initially included a website, an email and phone service, and a parent notice system, has now expanded to include the Badger Parent e-newsletter, a Calendar & Handbook for Badger Families, the Badger Family Spring Visit, web chats, Chinese (中文) and Spanish (español) websites, a Spanish language email service (haga una pregunta), and Spanish phone line.
+The mission of the Parent and Family Program is to connect parents and families of UW–Madison students to the university so that they may support their studentʼs success.

 For the purposes of this program, the term “parent” includes, but is not limited to, biological parents, stepparents, extended family members, foster parents, and legal guardians.

-The UW–Madison Parent Program serves as your central contact for important and timely information.
+The UW–Madison Parent and Family Program serves as your central contact for important and timely information.
 By joining the program we will communicate with you in the following ways:

 - You will receive two online Badger Parent newsletters per semester and one in the summer.
 Badger Parent provides timely campus information and in-depth articles about how parents can best support their college student.

 - In the event of a critical campus incident, you will be notified through our Parent Notice system.

 - Our website offers an overview of campus resources and services as well as updates of special interest to parents.